 How do I know the Daily Synbiotic will actually work?

 Most probiotics don’t survive the trip to your gut.
 Our Daily Synbiotic is the first to harness the ViaCap™—a capsule delivery technology that nests our probiotic strains inside a solubilized blend of the prebiotic compounds.
 The Prebiotic Outer Capsule acts as an additional barrier to oxygen, moisture, and heat to safeguard and ensure the viability of the Probiotic Inner Capsule.
-Combined with our patented algae microsphere delivery system, these protect against stomach acid and safeguard viability through digestion.
+Combined with our patented algae microsphere delivery system for our most sensitive strains, these protect against stomach acid and safeguard viability through digestion.

 To evaluate the survival of our probiotics, we use a Simulator of the Human Intestinal Microbial Ecosystem (SHIME®)—the closest system developed to model digestion and the gut.
 It recreates the physiological conditions and biological processes (i.e. food uptake, peristalsis, digestive enzymes, pancreatic and bile acids, and time spent in each step) representative of the human gastrointestinal tract.

 Our ViaCap™ delivered a maximal release of probiotics—approaching the full value of the starting dose (10.32 log vs 10.92 log, or about 94%), indicating viability through the end of the small intestine.